 The maximum flow rate of biomethane must be controlled by assets upstream of the BNEF and not solely by the BNEF pressure regulation and control system.
-As a precaution, the BNEF pressure regulation and control system should be fitted with a downstream over-pressurisation device that will protect the local gas distribution network.
+As a precaution, the BNEF pressure regulation and control system should be fitted with a downstream overpressurisation device, conforming to IGE/TD/13 that will protect the local gas distribution network.
 The design for the mains connection and compressor can be undertaken by the producer's designers.
-The design should be appraised to meet the requirements of IGE/GL/5 Edition 2.
+The design should be appraised to meet the requirements of IGE/ GL/5 Edition 2.